 - The U.S. Coast Guard is a branch of the U.S. Armed Forces, and its veterans qualify for the same VA disability compensation and benefits as veterans of the other five military branches [4]

-- Coast Guard vessels built before 1980 used asbestos extensively in pipe insulation, boiler insulation, engine room components, deck coatings, gaskets, and bulk insulation throughout the hull
+- Coast Guard vessels built before 1980 used the mineral extensively in pipe insulation, boiler insulation, engine room components, deck coatings, gaskets, and bulk insulation throughout the hull [7]

-- Hamilton-class high-endurance cutters (378 feet, commissioned 1967–1972) and their predecessors were constructed using standard Navy-era shipbuilding specifications that required asbestos throughout the vessel
+- Hamilton-class high-endurance cutters (378 feet, commissioned 1967–1972) and their predecessors were constructed using standard Navy-era shipbuilding specifications that required ACMs throughout the vessel [1]

-- Buoy tenders, icebreakers, and medium-endurance cutters all used steam propulsion systems with boiler rooms heavily insulated with asbestos-containing pipe covering and block insulation
+- Buoy tenders, icebreakers, and medium-endurance cutters all used steam propulsion systems with boiler rooms heavily insulated with contaminated pipe covering and block insulation [8]

-- Shore stations—particularly boiler plants and older constructed facilities in cold-climate areas—used asbestos insulation in heating systems, mechanical rooms, and building materials built before 1980
+- Shore stations — particularly boiler plants and older constructed facilities in cold-climate areas — used ACM insulation in heating systems, mechanical rooms, and building materials built before 1980 [9]

-- Ratings with highest asbestos exposure include Machinery Technicians (MK), Damage Controlmen (DC), Electrician's Mates (EM), and Boatswain's Mates who worked in below-deck engineering spaces
+- Ratings with highest exposure risk include Machinery Technicians (MK), Damage Controlmen (DC), Electrician's Mates (EM), and Boatswain's Mates who worked in below-deck engineering spaces [1]

-- Mesothelioma has a 20 to 50 year latency period—veterans who served in the 1960s through 1990s are the population being diagnosed with asbestos diseases today
+- Mesothelioma has a 20 to 50 year latency period — veterans who served in the 1960s through 1990s are the population being diagnosed today [6]

 - The PACT Act of 2022 expanded VA coverage for veterans exposed to toxic substances, including asbestos, during military service [5]

-- VA disability compensation and asbestos trust fund claims are independent—filing one does not reduce eligibility for the other, and both can be pursued simultaneously
+- VA disability compensation and trust fund claims are independent — filing one does not reduce eligibility for the other, and both can be pursued simultaneously [3]

 - Surviving spouses of Coast Guard veterans who die from service-connected mesothelioma may receive VA Dependency and Indemnity Compensation (DIC) of approximately $1,562 per month [4]